approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 ## REGISTER YOUR APP WITH APPROOV

 In order for Approov to recognize the app as being valid it needs to be registered with the service.
-This requires building an `.ipa` file either using the `Archive` option of Xcode (this option will not be available if using the simulator) or building the app and then creating a compressed zip file and renaming it.
-We use the second option for which we have to make sure a `Generic iOS Device` is selected as build destination.
+This requires building an `.ipa` file using the `Archive` option of Xcode (this option will not be available if using the simulator).
+Make sure a `Generic iOS Device` is selected as build destination.
 This ensures an `embedded.mobileprovision` is included in the application package which is a requirement for the `approov` command line tool.

 ![Target Device](readme-images/target-device.png)

 We can now build the application by selecting `Product` and then `Archive`.
-Select the apropriate code signing options and eventually a destination to save the `.ipa` file.
+Select the appropriate code signing options and eventually a destination to save the `.ipa` file.

 Copy the `ApproovShapes.ipa` file to a convenient working directory.
 Register the app with Approov: